Jade Mountain Sustainable Luxe Retreat

 A premier retreat in St. Lucia, Jade Mountain offers unrivalled and breathtaking views of the Piti and Gros Piton mountains as they rise up above the Caribbean Sea.
-The striking design includes individual bridges leading to exceptional sanctuaries that merge infinity pool areas with bedrooms and living rooms where you can easily feel at one with nature.
+Individual bridges lead to exceptional infinity pool sanctuaries that merge with bedrooms and living areas where you can easily feel at one with nature.
 Jade Mountain’s very own organic plantation supplies various culinary delights and if guests are reluctant to leave the comfort of their sanctuary the executive chef can visit to prepare a meal or two.

 Sustainable luxe retreat Jade Mountain is the pinnacle of luxury and a superb example of innovation and creativity, the retreat which is located on the Caribbean island of St. Lucia opened in 2006 and is owned by Karolin and Nick Troubetzkoy.
 As an architect Nick was not averse to pushing the boundaries of design and was able to do so with great effect with the creation of Jade Mountain, constructed on the side of a mountain from local and natural materials, it resembles a piece of art and is also a testament to the skill of the local craftsmen who were hired for the build.